Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates

 We find that the matched TSLS estimator performs almost as well as the standard TSLS estimator that assumes that both inputs are observed.

-Finally, we consider the case in which the wage for type $j$ is observed only when we observe the input for type $j$, i.e. we assume that:

-Since we need to impute missing wages, we assume that true wages are functions of some demand shifters $D_{m}\in\mathbb{R}^{2}$ for the local labor market m and a random error $\eta_{i}$ which is assumed to be independent from the demand shifters.
-Note that this specification allows for correlation between $z_{1m(i)}$ and $z_{2m(i)}$ through $D_{m}$.
-Specifically, we simulate wages as follows:

-To impute the missing wages, we regress the observed wages $(z_{i1},z_{i2})$ on the demand shifters ($D_{1m},D_{2m}$).
-Using estimated parameters from the regression, we then impute the missing wages.

-Table \ref{ImputeWage} summarizes the performance of our new estimator together with TSLS estimator.
-Even if we have a relatively large variance of the imputation errors, such as in Specification 3, our new estimator performs reasonably well.

-Figure \ref{fig2} plots the empirical distribution for the case of specification 2.
-Overall, we find that the matched TSLS estimator performs almost as well as the standard TSLS estimator.
+The only case where the matched TSLS estimator exhibits relatively large bias and RMSE is when the variance of the measurement errors is large (Spec 4).
+In Appendix \ref{sec:MCPartialWage}, we present a Monte Carlo experiment where we have partially latent wages.